Woman looking into camera

 About the Author, Rajam Roose

 Growing up in North Alabama, there was plenty of space for being outdoors, hiking and rafting.
-As a kid, I would put my doll in a shoe box and watch her travel the world with not much but the clothes on her back.
+As a kid, I would imagine myself traveling the world and fighting for good.

 When I was 14 years old, my rebellious nature sent me to a wilderness school for 18 months where I lived with other teens in cabins that we designed and built ourselves.

-When I was 20 years old, I was personally introduced to hitchhiking when my roommate's friend, who was hitchhiking around the country, stayed with us for a few days.
-I tried out a small hitchhiking jaunt and loved it so much that my dream of traveling finally became a reality.
+At 20 years old, I was personally introduced to hitchhiking when my roommate's friend, who was hitchhiking around the country, stayed with us for a few days.
+I tried out a small hitching jaunt and loved it so much that my dream of traveling finally became a reality.

-The adventures and experiences I had were so incredible I immediately put them to paper where they languished for years before being noticed by a freelance editor (who discovered my stories on the once popular hitchhiker's website, Digihitch).
+The adventures and experiences I had were so incredible I immediately put them to paper where they languished for years before being noticed by a freelance editor (who discovered my stories on the once popular hitchhiker forum, Digihitch).
 He was instrumental in helping to polish the stories into a book.

-I currently reside in San Diego and founded the San Diego Pain Summit, LLC, a series of conferences to help clinicians learn how to bridge the chasm between research and clinical practice.
+I currently reside in San Diego and founded the San Diego Pain Summit, LLC, an annual interdisciplinary conference to help participants translate pain research into clinical practice.